symfony/symfony-docs/book/routing.rst

 .. tip::

-    Even though all routes are loaded from a single file, it's common practice to include additional routing resources from outside the file.
-See the :ref:`routing-include-external-resources` section for more information.
+    Even though all routes are loaded from a single file, it's common practice to include additional routing resources.
+To do so, just point out in the main routing configuration file which external files should be included.
+    See the :ref:`routing-include-external-resources` section for more
+    information.

 Basic Route Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~